Jawz84/Blog/PowerShell Contributing.md

 To do that, run `Start-PsBootstrap` (may need sudo/adminstrative privileges, depending on your system.
 On a docker container, it needs the `-NoSudo` switch).

-You also need to build the pwsh binaries for the tests to run against: `Start-PsBuild`
+You also need to build the pwsh binaries for the tests to run against: `Start-PsBuild -Clean`

-> Tip: If you encounter weird build errors, just run `Start-PSBuild -Clean`.
-This is generally a good idea every time you update your branch, or after a rebase.
+> Tip: When to run `Start-PSBuild` with the `-Clean` switch.
+> The `-Clean` switch unnecessary most of the time.
+Use it:
+>
+> - When you build for the _first time_ (on a new system for instance)
+> - After rebasing or merging in new changes from the main PowerShell repo
+> - Any time you're needing to update .resx files with new strings (alternatively: build with the `-ResGen` switch)
+> - If you are getting odd errors :-)

 Now you could simply run `Start-PSPester` to kick off a build, and run ALL Pester tests.
 This would take some time, and this is still not what you want to do when writing extra tests, or improving existing ones.